Nadeem999-M/Machine_Learning_Eppler_Series/README.md

 ![GUI for plotting the existing database for visualization](images/Airfoil_Plotter_DropdownGUI.png)

-*Figure 7: GUI for plotting the existing database for visualization*
+*Figure 7: Dropdown Menu GUI for plotting the existing database for visualization*

 **✅ Output of This Stage**